FAQ

 Is POLYGRAIN biodegradable?

-Yes, Polygrain is biodegradable.
+Yes, polygrain is biodegradable.
 It is broken down by various macro- and microorganisms in the soil.
-This natural degradation process means that polygrain has no long-term negative impact on the environment after use.
+This natural degradation process allows Polygrain to leave no long-term negative impact on the environment after its use.
 This makes it an environmentally friendly choice for use in agriculture and horticulture, as it helps to maintain soil health and quality without harming the environment.

 APPLICATION / APPLICATION